Battery-Viewer Intelligent Battery Monitor 12V and 24V

 It is not an amp-hour counter.
 Amp-hour counters are simply current shunts coupled with a clock and a counter.
 They are basically counters which are tallying amps and hours.
 They are not adaptive devices, they don't model battery behavior, and they get more and more inaccurate the more you use them.
-Typical battery monitors have tiny screens, read out in an indecipherable code of abbreviations and symbols, and don't compensate for load balance or temperature.
+Typical battery monitors have tiny screens, read out in an indecipherable code of abbreviations and symbols, and don't compensate for load balance, internal resistance or temperature.
 They either require manual re-set, or re-set automatically using an occasional zero-out reset routine.

 BATTERY VIEWER DISPLAY

 The data provided by the Battery Viewer is the actual and accurate info that you need to know, displayed in living color on a 3.5” tactile LCD screen.
 Such as: